SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 • Stay under the care of a healthcare provider during treatment with SUNLENCA.
 It is important that you attend your planned appointments to receive your injections of SUNLENCA.

-• If you miss your scheduled injection appointment, call your healthcare provider right away to discuss your treatment options.
-Missing an injection of SUNLENCA may cause the HIV-1 virus to change (mutate) and become harder to treat (resistant).
+• If you miss or plan to miss your scheduled every 6 months injection of SUNLENCA, call your healthcare provider right away to discuss your treatment options.

 • If you take too many SUNLENCA tablets, call your healthcare provider or go to the nearest hospital emergency room right away.